avishekchy45/University-Enrollment-System/README.md

 #### Responsibilities are to:

 -   Update his/her profile info(Name, E-mail, Password etc.)
--   Send request to his/her Advisor to enroll multiple courses of running session.
+-   Send request to his/her Advisor to enroll multiple courses of the running session.
--   Check status(Pending, Aprroved, Rejected) of sent request.
+-   Check status(Pending, Approved, Rejected) of sent request.

 <p align="right">(<a href="#Top">Back to Top</a>)</p>